Leokuf/Codex/Philosophy/Rules-and-Reason.md

 - If someone contacts you, always respond.
 - Friends create meaning in life.
 Every interaction is permanant.
 - Make sober time with friends to discuss difficult topics.
+- It is nearly impossible to have more than five good friends.

 # Society
 - Elevate the stories of the exiles.